hannutt/DocumentManagement/README.md

-Project keywords: C#, WPF, File processing
+Project keywords: C#, WPF, File processing, SQLite

 ABOUT THE APP